Quickly exit this site by pressing the Escape key Leave this site

 A team of police officers who are also based in the PSC assess all calls we receive which are reporting missing persons, allowing for an expeditious response.

-On each team there are staff working on the Digital Desk, responding to all our digital contacts including via email, Twitter and Facebook, and in the near future will be offering a web chat service.
+On each team there are staff working on the Digital Desk, responding to all our digital contacts including via email, Twitter and Facebook, and a web chat service.

 Our 999 / 101 Call Handler opportunities are: